PPPSONAL/php_emp_assignment/readmePHP.md

 	Use keyword to use Traits
 	(three dots ...) and is referred to as either the splat operator or the scatter operator function bar(...$arguments) to achieve method overloading in php

-1) Abstract class can have abstract and non-abstract methods.
-Interface can have only abstract methods.
-Since Java 8, it can have default and static methods also.
-2) Abstract class doesn't support multiple inheritance.
-Interface supports multiple inheritance.
-3) Abstract class can have final, non-final, static and non-static variables.
-Interface has only static and final variables.
-4) Abstract class can provide the implementation of interface.
-Interface can't provide the implementation of abstract class.
-5) The abstract keyword is used to declare abstract class.
-The interface keyword is used to declare interface.
-6) An abstract class can extend another Java class and implement multiple Java interfaces.
-An interface can extend another Java interface only.

 Error types in php